elcodi/elcodi/src/Elcodi/Bundle/NewsletterBundle/README.md

-Elcodi Newsletter component for Symfony2
+Elcodi Newsletter Bundle for Symfony2
 =====

 This bundle is part of [elcodi project](https://github.com/elcodi).